rebeccaferrell/CSSS508/Lectures/slides_week_5.md

    1.00   26.00   51.00   51.05   76.00  100.00   18785
 ```

-We don't want to keep the 18785 rows with missing ranks (i.e. weeks since entering the Top 100 that the song was no longer on the Top 100).
+We don't want to keep the 18785 rows with missing ranks (i.e. observations for weeks since entering the Hot 100 that the song was no longer on the Hot 100).

 gathering better: na.rm